-From warm color palettes to cozy vibes and rich flavors, fall weddings are all about embracing the season—and that goes for the food served as well!
+From warm color palettes to cozy vibes and rich flavors, fall weddings are all about embracing the season—and that goes for the food served as well.
 As temperatures drop and leaves begin to fall, the way we eat changes, so it's no surprise that caterers have noticed a difference in what couples are requesting for fall wedding fare.

-Think Less Stations, More Passed Apps
+Think Fewer Stations, More Passed Apps

 Consider Comfort Foods

 Chillier weather definitely means more comfort food, and there’s nothing wrong with bringing these to the table.
 To accomplish this at your wedding, start by thinking about the foods you incorporate into your diet once summer is over and how you can serve those in a creative way.
-“In the fall, we are not serving as lite of fare as we see in July," Carey says.
+“In the fall, we are not serving as light of fare as we see in July," Carey says.
 "We do less seafood and definitely more comfort food and more hearty foods like rotisserie chicken and smoked pork.”

 Embrace Seasonal Flavors

 As with weddings any season, using what’s fresh is a great way to set your menu for the season—and, thankfully, fall has a lot of powerful, earthy flavors to incorporate.
 “We are always farm-to-table, so you want to see what's fresh and available and in season,” says Sobotta.
 “Fall trends gravitate toward squashes, like your acorn, butternut, and delicata, along with pumpkins and yams.
 We also start working with more chutneys and deeper, richer sauces.”